Menu

 dishes.

-3. Si Ji Chun (oolong) Nantou, Taiwan
+3. Gaoshan Wulong (oolong) Taiwan

 5. Jasmine Pearls (green) Fujian, China

-A high quality green tea hand-rolled into pearl sized balls and
+A high quality green tea hand-rolled into pearl sized balls and repeatedly

 jasmine aromas.
 An excellent choice with mild as well as spicy dishes.